Like most dentists, we believe in finding ways to save your teeth, instead of just extracting them.

 Tooth Extraction Process

-Before a tooth is extracted, your dentist will give you a local anesthetic.
+Before a tooth is extracted, your dentist will give you a local anaesthetic.
 This will number the area where the tooth is being extracted.
-If more than one tooth needs to be removed, then the dentist may administer a powerful, general anesthetic.
+If more than one tooth needs to be removed, then the dentist may administer a powerful, general anaesthetic.

-During a general anesthetic, it puts you to sleep during the treatment and helps your entire body to avoid any pain.
+During a general anaesthetic, it puts you to sleep during the treatment and helps your entire body to avoid any pain.